ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 <!--more-->

-## Implications of poor time tracking
+## Implications Of Poor Time Tracking
 Poor time tracking can cause direct and indirect damage to companies like ours.

 ### Direct